tkandemiri/bubbles/README.md

-This is a fun project done in Processing.
+This is a fun and simple project done in Processing.
 It creates multi-colored bubbles across a canvas and allows the user to clear the canvas and make space for new bubbles.

 View the code in action here: